-Heating and hot wa ter Repair category 1 Notes We understand the central heating boiler was installed in 2020.
-Radiators and pipework appear to pre-date the installation of the boiler.
-We have assumed the system has been property installed, updated and maintained and that appropriate service records are available.
-Given the age of the system, ongoing maintenance/servicing and upgrading of older aspects should be anticipated and budgeted for.
+Heating and hot wa ter Repair category 1 Notes The central heating boiler has been replaced in relatively recent years.
+We have assumed the system has been properly installed, updated and maintained and that appropriate service records are available.
+Ongoing maintenance/servicing should be anticipated and budgeted for.